scarf-sh/docs/docs/gateway.md

 Scarf does not yet support organization-level permissions, but it will soon.

+### Defining a container pull

+Scarf defines a pull based on how [Docker Hub defines them](https://docs.docker.com/docker-hub/download-rate-limit/) for the purposes of their rate-limiting functionality.

+A pull is defined as up to two (but generally, just one) `GET` requests on registry manifest URLs (`/v2/*/manifests/*`). `HEAD` requests are not counted as a pull.

+Note that even if a client downloads the blobs that comprise any given container, the container's manifest file may already be cached on the client, meaning the download would not be counted in Scarf's analytics.
+Future versions of Scarf's data processing pipelines will be more intelligent and will track things like partial downloads, blob fetches, etc.

 ### Security

 All pulls through the gateway occur over HTTPS.
 If you configure Scarf host your container via a custom domain, Scarf will fetch an issued SSL certificate via [LetsEntrypt](https://letsencrypt.org), and perform SSL termination for the traffic.
 The gateway in turn will issue a redirect for the request, or proxy the request to the backend registry.